 I’ve provided the instructions for installation below.
-If you’d rather use a script that I’ve created to automate the installation, I’ve created a separate guide to cover the automated install process.
+If you’d rather use a script that I’ve created to automate the installation, I’ve created separate guides to cover the automated install process:

 Note: Revisions have been made to this post, notated in the comments at the end.